Battle of Sheriffmuir: Battle

 Argyll was seriously outnumbered by the Jacobite army (which was somewhat diminished from its previous numbers), and his left wing, commanded by General Thomas Whetham, was far shorter than the Jacobites' opposing right.
 Argyll's right wing attacked, and managed to drive the Highlanders back, but Whetham's soldiers were overpowered by a much larger force.
 Argyll came to the aid of Whetham's men.
 By evening, both armies were seriously reduced, and although Mar had a great advantage in numbers, he refused to risk the entirety of his army, allowing Argyll to withdraw.

 The battle was inconclusive, with both sides claiming victory.
 However, in strategic terms Argyll had halted the Jacobite advance.
-Those government regiments present that were titled 'King's' were awarded the White Horse of Hanover as a badge of battle honour.
+Those government regiments present during the battle that were titled 'King's' were awarded the White Horse of Hanover as a badge of honour.
 The engagement only served to demoralize the Jacobite army who, with their superior numbers, felt they should have decisively won.
 Mar's French and Spanish supporters in particular withdrew their forces.